Loading...

 So a check, complete the equation.

-And when you're ready to check your answer, press play.
+Pause the video, and when you're ready to check your answer, press play.

-So hopefully you went for 71 degrees because x is the opposite.
+So hopefully you went for 71 degrees because X is the opposite.

-So x is the numerator and the adjacent is our denominator, the focus angle needs to be 71.
+So X is the numerator and the adjacent is our denominator.

-So for every right-angled triangle, given either two edge lengths or one edge and one of the other angles, all of the trigonometric functions can be used.
+So for every right-angled triangle given either two edge lengths or one edge and one of the other angles, all of the trigonometric functions can be used.

 However, there is one that is normally more efficient than the other two, and we always want to be as efficient as possible.